 Work with an independent agent here.
 That way, you can compare and contrast guaranteed issue carriers.

-For instance, we recommend getting quotes from the following top-rated companies, with the help of an agent:
+For instance, we recommend getting quotes on the following policies from top-rated companies, with the help of an agent:

 Your application only requires basic information: